 A THIRD VERSE?
 OR A BRIDGE?

 Songwriters often despair of writing a third Verse.
 They can't think of a satisfying way to end the story.
 They call it the 'Third Verse Curse'.
 There are good Songs that found that ending.
 (Bob Dylan's "Leopard-Skin Pillbox Hat" and The Beatles' "Baby You Can Drive My Car" are two, each with a delightful sense of humor.)

-The Coda is a final Musical Movement.
+The Coda is a Final Musical Movement.
 It ends the Song.
 It may end suddenly.
 It may be a brief Passage.
 It may be dramatic.
 It may be a continuation of the 'jam', going on for as long as is practical.
-It may fade in volume, leaving listeners trying to sing along even after it stops.
+It may fade in volume, leaving listeners trying to sing along, even continuing to sing after your Song stops.

 Nursery Rhymes Rhyme because that makes them easy for children to remember, to 'get' the story.
 In a Song, the function of Rhyme is to help listeners 'learn' the Lyric and the Melody.
 Some writers create Lyrics that DON'T Rhyme.
 Meatloaf's "Bat Out of Hell" album didn't Rhyme and sold 20 million copies, staying on the sales charts for 20 years!

 The Rhyme-Scheme established in the first Verse should be the same pattern later employed in the other Verses.
 If you Rhyme lines 2 and 4 in Verse one, you should Rhyme lines 2 and 4 in the other Verses.
 The pattern can change in the Chorus and Bridge, but should be the same in the Verses.
 Rhyme hits the beat.
 It helps set the Rhythm of the Song.
 It emphasizes the main ideas of the story.